Firmware Update Required After Installing Your AL Priority

 If this is a new AL Priority system, likely you will hear rapid beeping for 5 seconds after your firmware update.
 This is normal.
 Read on below.

-Firmware 5.1.3 adds advanced self-test algorithms internally to make sure your AL Priority is functioning properly.
+Firmware 5.1.3 or higher adds advanced self-test algorithms internally to make sure your AL Priority is functioning properly.
 For this reason, each new kit must perform "Restore Default and Memorize Sensors" so it remembers how many functional laser sensors you have, and which ports they are plugged into.

 To "Restore Default and Memorize Sensors", here are the steps: